GorkemErtas/ekspersiz/README.md

 Monthly usage counts inspections with `analysisStartedAt` inside the server's current calendar month.
 Pending inspections that have not started analysis do not count.
 Retrying the same inspection in its reserved month does not consume another slot, while a retry from an earlier month requires capacity in the current month.
 A completed inspection cannot be analyzed again.

 FREE users can earn at most one additional analysis in each server calendar month by completing a rewarded AdMob ad.
 This raises the effective FREE maximum from one to two analyses for that month.
 Spring Boot grants the extra analysis only after validating AdMob's signed server-side verification callback; a Flutter reward callback by itself never changes quota.
+After the client callback, Flutter polls the quota endpoint for a short bounded period and continues the pending inspection flow only when the backend confirms the reward.
 PLUS, PRO, and BUSINESS users are ad-free and do not use rewarded analyses.

 ### Business membership